greensori/Cinde_2017/README.md

 2. another due board will getting all information about values from sensors( 8analog pins for 4 gy-91 modules)

+3. us sensors will be installing ribon

+4. need two camera module and transmitter(must checking atmosphere)

 # ordering